-Best management practices reduce the potential for sedimentation, runoff, leaching, and drift -- the mechanisms that can transport contaminants and impact water quality.
+Best management practices reduce the potential for nonpoint source impacts to water quality include sedimentation, runoff, leaching, and drift.
 For example, bare ground is much more likely to erode than turf.
 Therefore, following grow-in BMPs during course construction or renovation to quickly establish dense turf ground cover helps minimize erosion potential.
-Maintaining vegetated areas, such as filter strips and buffers, which slow down stormwater and any excess irrigation, allows infiltration and uptake and is another key BMP.
-Pesticide BMPs help superintendents follow state and federal regulations related to the storage, handling, transport, and use of pesticides, preventing point source pollution and minimizing the potential for nonpoint source pollution from these chemicals.
+Maintaining vegetated areas, such as filter strips and buffers, which slow down stormwater and any excess irrigation, allows soil infiltration and plant uptake and is another key BMP.
+Pesticide BMPs help superintendents follow state and federal regulations related to the storage, handling, transport, and use of pesticides, preventing spills from becoming point sources of pollution and minimizing the potential for nonpoint source pollution from these chemicals.